10 Best Bird and Wildlife Sanctuaries on Cape Cod

 Fort Hill

-northern bobwhite quailFort Hill in Eastham features a 1.5-mile trail with views of Nauset Marsh and paths through grassland and scrub trees.
+Northern Bobwhite quailFort Hill in Eastham features a 1.5-mile trail with views of Nauset Marsh and paths through grassland and scrub trees.
 Birders will enjoy sightings of the nesting northern bobwhites.

 They can also spot willow flycatchers, cedar waxwings, yellow warblers, and Baltimore orioles.
 Mass Audubon reports that summer visitors are wading in the mars.